sandervanvugt/van-vugt-kubernetes/ckad-services/step2.md

-Let's start by investigating on which IP addresses the pods are listening:
+Let's start by investigating on which IP addresses the pods are listening.
+If necessary, repeat this command until you see all Pods having a status of Running.

 `kubectl get pods -o wide`{{execute}}